 Remember, We still have a vintage travel trailer and a fifth wheel in the driveway.
 So new game plan – start dropping the price to get rid of the campers.
 I am dying to go RV camping and ditch the tents.
 Fifth wheel $7K crickets, $6500 crickets, $6,000 finally generated interest.
 We had people come by to look.

-A used travel trailer for sale with everything we wanted finally popped up on Craigslist and Charles drove straight to Denver to pick it up.
-A Jayco bunkhouse travel trailer with room for all of us and grandparents.
+A travel trailer with everything we wanted finally popped up on Craigslist and Charles drove straight to Denver to pick it up.
+Its a Jayco bunkhouse travel trailer with room for all of us and grandparents.

 Time to get serious about posting advertisements in Used RVs for Sale .

 It became clear the fifth wheel had some major problems.
 An RV dealer, posing as a private buyer, ended up buying it for $4,500.
 He had some hired hands come pick it up and take it to his shop.